 It seems the dairy industry objected to the word “butter” being used for anything other than the dairy product.
 In response, legislation was passed requiring peanut butter to be called “Peanut Paste”.
 South Australia and Western Australia introduced a similar requirement, but in New South Wales, Victoria and Tasmania “Peanut Butter” remained in use.

-The Macquarie Dictionary’s project to identify regionalisms in Australian English provoked many comments from contributors from both sides of the peanut butter/paste divide.
+The Macquarie Dictionary’s project to identify regionalisms in Australian English provoked many comments from contributors from both sides of the butter/paste divide.
 They commonly told tales of receiving blank looks after moving interstate and asking for “peanut paste”.
 Some stick to the “paste” term with almost religious fervour, claiming that “peanut butter” is an Americanism and should therefore be shunned.

 It’s unclear whether the peanut butter laws were repealed or whether they just stopped being enforced.
 They had certainly caused pain to manufacturers, who had to produce alternative packaging for the “paste” states.
 Many people still refer to “peanut paste” in those states, although it seems that from about the 1950s peanut butter started to become more accepted nationwide.